Welcome to Day 2571 of Wisdom-Trek, and thank you for joining me.

-This is Guthrie Chamberlain, Your Guide to Wisdom – Theology Thursday – Who Wrote the Book of Proverbs – I Dare You Not To Bore Me With The Bible.
+This is Guthrie Chamberlain, Your Guide to Wisdom – Theology Thursday – Signed, Sealed, and Delivered – I Dare You Not To Bore Me With The Bible.

 The Bible is a wonderful book.
 Its pages reveal the epic story of God’s redemption of humankind and the long, bitter conflict against evil.
 Yet it’s also a book that seems strange to us.
 While God’s Word was written for us, it wasn’t written to us.
-Today, our lesson is: Who Wrote the Book of Proverbs?
+Today’s lesson is: “Signed, Sealed, and Delivered – To Satan.”

 The lessons that make up Theology Thursday on the Wisdom-Trek Podcast for the next couple of years will satisfy the statement, “I Dare You Not to Bore Me with the Bible.”
 I trust you’ll enjoy them—and, of course, not be bored.